uli28/ng-dev/Demos/06-Data-Access/DataAccess/src/assets/markdown/interceptor.md

-Investigate `app.interceptor.ts` and its registration in `demo.module.ts`.
+Investigate `auth-interceptor.ts` and its registration in `demo.module.ts`.
 Also look at the network request.

 ```
 providers: [